camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 **Legitimate patterns for outcome modeling:**

 CAMARA APIs use the following patterns to express business-level outcomes.
-Both are valid; the choice depends on the API's domain and existing contract.
-The optional `contextCode`/`contextMessage` fields can be used with either pattern:
+Both are valid; the choice depends on the API's domain and existing contract:

-* **Explicit outcome enum:** Introduce a domain-specific enum field (for example `tenureStatus: KNOWN | UNKNOWN | NOT_APPLICABLE`) and make the data field conditional or nullable, present only when the outcome is KNOWN.
+* **Outcome enum:** Introduce a domain-specific enum field and make further data fields optional or nullable.
 * **Nullability/presence rules:** Where compatible, make the data field nullable or optional and document that `null` (or absence) represents unknown/unavailable.

-Use `contextCode`/`contextMessage` to explain why (for example privacy restriction, data not available).
+Both patterns MAY use `contextCode`/`contextMessage` to explain why (for example privacy restriction, device not available).

 #### 3.1.4.
 Example

+The following examples illustrate both legitimate patterns described in Section 3.1.3.
+Both use the optional `contextCode`/`contextMessage` fields.

-The following OpenAPI schema demonstrates the explicit enum approach.
-The primary outcome field (`status` in this example) is domain-specific and illustrative.
-APIs using nullability/presence rules would omit this field and document the semantics of `null` or absent values instead:
+**Outcome enum approach:** The primary outcome field (`result` in this example) is domain-specific and illustrative:

 ```yaml
 components: